Peabo Bryson Concert

 Our Legacy

-Although Rising South officially became a 501(c)(3) organization in late 2022, our commitment to community service extends back more than two decades.
+Although Rising South officially became a 501(c)(3) organization in late 2022, and then paused after the loss of its founder, our commitment to community service extends back more than two decades.
 Long before obtaining nonprofit status, we operated as a grassroots volunteer collective, organizing literacy drives, mentoring youth, hosting free arts workshops, and leading community dialogues on gun violence, domestic abuse, and neighborhood revitalization.

 In February 2023, we experienced the profound loss of one of our founding organizers, Phillip Muhammad, a retired police officer and passionate advocate for violence prevention who worked closely with residents most vulnerable to adverse outcomes.